mozilla/datazilla/README.md

                       'test_value_summary':{ 'adapter':_getTestValueSummary, 'fields':['test_run_id'] } }
 ```

-The following is an example of a data adapter in the webservice.
+The following is an example of a data adapter in the web service.
 Adapters registered in ```DATAVIEW_ADAPTERS``` are automatically called with the SQL procedure path, name, and fullpath found in graphs.json assuming the name of the statement matches the key name in ```DATAVIEW_ADAPTERS```.
 The keys in ```DATAVIEW_ADAPTERS``` correspond to url locations, the example adapter below can be reached at /datazilla/views/api/test_values.

 ```python
 def _getTestValues(procPath, procName, fullProcPath, request, gm):